LeeBigelow/Tarot-Reading-Web/README.md

 # Tarot-Reading-Web
-Simple Tarot reading wth vintage card images using HTML, CSS, JavaScript.
+Simple Tarot reading with vintage card images using HTML, CSS, JavaScript.

 I wanted play with ImageMagick and GIMP.
 I had also been exploring the online museum archives of old Tarot cards.
 Decided to see if I could clean the cards up a bit.
 Then I wanted to play with JavaScript and thus I made this.